NikitaCartes/EasyAuth/README.md

 ## Simple Authentication Mod

-Since Samolego deprecated his mod, I consider updating it to the latest version.
+Since samo_lego deprecated his mod, I consider updating it to the latest version.

+For Minecraft 1.16 and below you can check [original repository](https://github.com/samolego/SimpleAuth).

 See [wiki](https://github.com/samolego/SimpleAuth/wiki) for more information.